Pat Hickey (sports administrator): 2016 Summer Olympics

 Hickey was due to step down as OCI president following the 2016 Olympics in Rio de Janeiro.
 On 17 August 2016, he was arrested in Rio during the Games as part of an investigation into alleged illegal resale of Olympic tickets, facing charges of facilitating ticket touting, formation of a cartel and ambush or illicit marketing.
+According to Brazilian police investigators, THG Sports had been denied an official ticket vendor license for the Rio Games.
+To bypass this restriction, a Dublin-based company named Pro10 Sports Management was allegedly appointed as the official reseller, acting as front to transfer high-demand tickets directly to THG Sports for unauthorized resale at inflated prices.
 He denied any wrongdoing, and stated he would "step aside temporarily" from all his Olympic positions until the matter was resolved.

 Hickey was due to face trial in Brazil over his alleged role in the Olympic Council of Ireland (OCI) ticketing affair after a Rio de Janeiro judge accepted the charges made by a public prosecutor against him and nine others.

 Public prosecutor Marcos Kac charged Hickey and nine others with ticket-touting, ambush marketing, theft, tax evasion, money-laundering and criminal association.